LaurentHrt/nanoBank-back/README.md

 mongo --version
 ```

-### Instructions
+### 3.2 Instructions

-1. Fork this repo
 1. Clone the repo onto your computer
-1. Open a terminal window in the cloned project
+2. Open a terminal window in the cloned project
-1. Run the following commands:
+3. Run the following commands:

 ```bash
 # Install dependencies